slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Art doesn’t end at the edge of the canvas.'*

 <!--
+chef invents based on ingredents, cook follows a recipe

 arte é expressão, e normalmente arte é resposta ao sofrimento. qd tas bem não fazes arte.

 Art is a meditation and design is a negotiation.